The Rise and Fall of Lucha Underground

 Marty Elias had this to say

-The show had two Lucha legends involved Vampiro, (As a color commentator, creative, match producer.) and Konnan (Handler for Triple-A talent, also a match producer and creative)
+The show had two Lucha legends involved Vampiro (As a color commentator, creative, and match producer.) and Konnan (Handler for Triple-A talent, also a match producer and creative)

-Season one and two started strong, the wrestling world was in love with Lucha Underground.
-Season three and four were where the cracks began to show.
-Some of the matches began to be repetitive with some missed opportunities with matches.
+Seasons one and two started strong.
+The wrestling world was in love with Lucha Underground.
+Seasons three and four were where the cracks began to show.
+Some of the matches began to be repetitive, with some missed opportunities with matches.

 Another issue was it took nearly two years for season four to air.
 So why with a show so popular with both wrestling and non-wrestling fans alike end so suddenly?